Rainforest and Bronzebacks (Part 1)

 Day 3

-Our next stop was our first proper foray into rainforest for the trip, with some nearby records of Three-toed Snake-toothed Skink (C. reticulatus) having caught our eye.
-However, large fossorial skinks remained elusive, although several much smaller Truncate Worm-skinks (O. truncatus) did put in an appearance.
+Our next stop was our first proper foray into rainforest for the trip, with some nearby records of Three-toed Snake-toothed Skink (Coeranoscincus reticulatus) having caught our eye.
+However, large fossorial skinks remained elusive, although several much smaller Truncate Worm-skinks (Ophioscincus truncatus) did put in an appearance.
 One more quick stop remained before we made it to the perfectly named Woodenbong, with a visit to some nearby fence posts.
-Following the trail of a recently lodged record of Cunningham’s Skink, we found a large female that was too rotund to easily get away, thus she joined us for some photos.
+Following the trail of a recently lodged record of Cunningham’s Skink, we found a large female that was too rotund to easily get away, and she joined us for some photos.
 Individuals from this area are assigned to the McPherson Range form and are rather dark.

 Ophioscincus truncatus